rtogn/YouTube-Comment-Sentiment-Analysis-Website/README.md

 2. Click on a video thumbnail on the search results page that will load.
-(If you do not see video thumbnails you likely set up your API key incorrectly, please revist the instructions for setup later in this document).
+(If you do not see video thumbnails you likely set up your API key incorrectly, please revisit the instructions for setup later in this document).

 <div align="center">